Justin-Sawyer/recipes-and-deliveries/README.md

 Originally, the developer was going to have a search page for each section of the site.
 Thus, if a user is visiting the blog articles, searching would reveal the appropriate results.
 Likewise, if a user is visiting Recipe Boxes, searching would return only results from the "commercial" side of the site.

 However, it soon became apparent that this would be too complicated for users.
-Some users may not remember whether that are visiting the commercial side or the community side.
+Some users may not remember whether they are visiting the commercial side or the community side.
 Others, however, may be reading an article on the community side (the blog) and decide to look for Recipe Boxes that might be similar to the blog article.
 Thus, for example, the site contains a blog article about the dish "Adobo" and a Recipe Box for "Chicken Adobo".
 It would be frustrating for the user to search for the equivalent matching product (or article, depending where the user was starting from) but not be able to find it in the search.

 Thus the developer decided to make a dedicated search tempate, that would return all concerned seacrh results.